 Dr. Nassir Marrouche is a cardiologist at the University of Utah and is the lead investigator of the DECAAF II study.

-The study is supported by: Siemens, St. Jude Medical, Biosense Webster, Boston Scientific, Medtronic (European sites only), and General Electric (GE) Healthcare.
+The study is supported by: Siemens, St. Jude Medical, Biosense Webster, Boston Scientific, General Electric (GE) Healthcare and Medtronic.